Intellivision: Master Component

-Though the Intellivision is not the first system to have challenged Warner Communications's Atari, it is the first to have posed a serious threat to the market leader.
-A series of advertisements starring George Plimpton use side-by-side game comparisons to demonstrate the superior graphics and sound of Intellivision over the Atari 2600.
-One slogan calls Intellivision "the closest thing to the real thing".
-One example compares golf games where the other console's games have a blip sound and cruder graphics, while the Intellivision features a realistic swing sound and striking of the ball, and a more 3D look.
-There is an advertisement comparing to the Atari 2600, with the slogan "I didn't know".
-In its first year, Mattel sold out its initial 175,000 production run of Intellivision Master Components.
-In 1981, more than one million Intellivision consoles were sold, five times as many as in 1980.
+By September 1980, there was internal debate about the effectiveness of marketing the Intellivision as a home computer and the direction of Mattel Electronics questioned.
+Krakauer and Rochlis resigned, and Josh Denham became the new president of Mattel Electronics.
+The Keyboard Component was no longer promoted in advertising.
+A series of advertisements starring George Plimpton used side-by-side game comparisons to demonstrate the superior graphics and sound of Intellivision over the Atari 2600.
+One slogan called Intellivision "the closest thing to the real thing".
+One such example compared golf games; where the 2600's games had a blip sound and cruder graphics, the Intellivision featured a realistic swing sound and striking of the ball and a more 3D look.
+In 1980, Mattel sold out its 190,000 stock of Intellivision Master Components, along with one million cartridges.
+In 1981, more than one million Intellivision consoles were sold, more than five times the amount of the previous year.
+Mattel Electronics became a subsidiary and relocated to another building to accommodate their growth.
+In 1982, they sold 1.8 million Intellivisions.

 The Intellivision Master Component was branded and distributed by various companies.
 Before Mattel shifted manufacturing to Hong Kong, Mattel Intellivision consoles were manufactured by GTE Sylvania.
 GTE Sylvania Intellivision consoles were produced along with Mattel's, differing only by the brand name.
 The Sears Super Video Arcade, manufactured by Mattel in Hong Kong, has a restyled beige top cover and detachable controllers.
 Its default title screen lacks the "Mattel Electronics" captioning.
 In 1982, Radio Shack marketed the Tandyvision One, similar to the original console but with the gold plates replaced with more wood trim.
-In Japan, Intellivision consoles were branded by Bandai in 1982, and in Brazil there were Digimed and Digiplay consoles manufactured by Sharp in 1983.
+In Japan, Intellivision consoles were branded for Bandai in 1982, and in Brazil there were Digimed and Digiplay consoles manufactured by Sharp in 1983.